-b.
-The Project Narrative shall not exceed a maximum of 16 pages.

-7. Organizational Narrative:

 - a.
+The Project Narrative should be double spaced. - b.
+The Project Narrative shall not exceed a maximum of sixteen (16) pages.

+8. Organizational Narrative:

+- a.
 The Organizational Narrative should be double spaced. - b.
-The Organizational Narrative shall not exceed a maximum of 2 pages.
+The Organizational Narrative shall not exceed a maximum of two (2) pages.

-8. Budget Worksheet and Budget Justification:
+9. Budget Worksheet and Budget Justification:

 - a.
-The Budget Worksheet must be completed on Appendix E and in Microsoft Excel 2016 or more current version. - b.
-The Budget Justification is limited to a maximum of 4 page.
-The spacing should be double spaced. - 9.
-Project Workplan and Project Timeline Templates - a.
-The Project Workplan Template must be completed on Appendix F and in Microsoft Excel 2016 or more current version. - b.
-The Project Timeline Template must be completed on Appendix G and in Microsoft Excel 2016 or more current version. - 10.
-Number and label all pages; not to exceed the maximum number of pages where applicable. - 11.
-Headers should identify each section and Footers should include: the name of the organization and page numbers.
+The Budget Worksheet must be completed on Appendix E, Microsoft Excel worksheet. - b.
+The Budget Justification is limited to a maximum of four (4) pages.
+The spacing should be double-spaced.

+10. Project Workplan and Project Timeline Templates

+- a.
+The Project Workplan must be completed on Appendix F, fillable PDF Template. - b.
+The Project Timeline must be completed on Appendix G, fillable PDF Template. - 11.
+Number and label all pages; not to exceed the maximum number of pages where applicable. - 12.
+Headers should identify each section and Footers should include: the name of the organization and page numbers. - 13.
+Name of Hospital or Entity must be clearly stated on the application file submitted in response to the RFGA.